Rocky Balboa (film): Casting

+Antonio Tarver's appearance in the film marks the sixth time an active professional boxer has appeared in the series; previous appearances include Joe Frazier and Pedro Lovell in Rocky (1976), Roberto Durán in Rocky II (1979), and Tommy Morrison and Michael Williams in Rocky V (1990).
+Stallone initially wanted Roy Jones Jr. to portray Dixon, but after Jones did not return Stallone's phone calls, he tapped Antonio Tarver to fill the role.
+Tarver accidentally knocked out Stallone during the filming of one of the segments of the fight.

 A number of sports personalities portray themselves.
-Jim Lampley, Larry Merchant, and Max Kellerman comprise the ringside broadcast team (all three are commentators for HBO Boxing).
+Jim Lampley, Larry Merchant and Max Kellerman comprise the ringside broadcast team (all three are commentators for HBO Boxing).
 Sportswriters such as Bert Sugar, Bernard Fernandez and Steve Springer also appear.
 As for actual boxers, Mike Tyson (who had retired by the film's release) makes a cameo appearance, taunting Dixon as the fighter enters the ring.
 Lou DiBella, a real-life boxing promoter, portrays himself as Dixon's promoter.
 Several of ESPN's personalities also portray themselves.
 SportsCenter anchor Brian Kenny is the host of the fictional Then and Now series, while Cold Pizza and 1st and 10 hosts Jay Crawford, Dana Jacobson, Skip Bayless and Woody Paige also appear.
 Ring announcer Michael Buffer appeared as himself, as did referee Joe Cortez.

-Regarding his decision not to have Talia Shire reprise her role as Adrian, Stallone told USA Today that, "in the original script, she was alive.
+Regarding his decision not to have Talia Shire reprise her role as Adrian Pennino, Stallone told USA Today that, "in the original script, she was alive.
 But it just didn't have the same dramatic punch.
 I thought, 'What if she's gone?'
 That would cut Rocky's heart out and drop him down to ground zero."
 Shire herself said that, in her view, "The film has great regard for the process of mourning.
-Sly utilizes mourning to empower Rocky, and Adrian is made very mythical."
+Sly uses mourning to empower Rocky, and Adrian is made very mythical."

 Filming

 Principal photography began in December 2005 in Las Vegas, Nevada.
 In 2006, it moved to Los Angeles, California and Philadelphia, Pennsylvania.

-Scenes in Philadelphia were set in staples such as the Rocky Steps at the Philadelphia Museum of Art and South Philadelphia, while Center City was featured more prominently due to Rocky Jr.'s job as an attorney.
+Scenes in Philadelphia were set in staples such as the Rocky Steps at the Philadelphia Museum of Art and South Philadelphia, while Center City was featured more prominently due to Rocky Balboa Jr. (Milo Ventimiglia)'s job as an accountant.
 The scene where Rocky and his son were talking while walking down a quiet block was filmed between 20th–21st Streets on Walnut, just after dawn on a Sunday morning.

 The production budget on the 38-day shoot was projected to be $23.5 million.